 (Example: Toluene requires a flammable liquid label.)

-Column 7: Special Provisions—Consists of package prohibitions, exceptions from requirements and restrictions on quantities.
+Column 7: Special Provisions –Specifies codes for special provisions applicable to some hazardous materials.
 The numbers and letters in the special provisions column are referred to in 49 CFR 172.102 with an explanation of their meanings.

-Column 10: Vessel Stowage Requirements Column 10A specifies categories for stowage locations onboard cargo and passenger vessels.
+Column 10: Vessel Stowage Requirements –Column 10A specifies categories for stowage locations onboard cargo and passenger vessels [49 CFR 172.101(k)].
 Column 10B specifies codes (found in 49 CFR 176.84) for stowage of specific hazardous materials.
 For further information regarding sea shipment restrictions refer to the International Maritime Dangerous Goods Code (IMDG).

 There are nine hazard classes within the DOT system.
 Each hazard class is given a specific division number that will define the hazard.
 Both the hazard class and division are referenced in the Hazardous Materials Table.
 The following is a breakdown of the hazard classes and divisions:

 - Explosives (1.1–1.6)

 - Gases (2.1 Flammable, 2.2 Non-Flammable, 2.3 Poison)